Neuroevolution in Games: State of the Art and Open Challenges: Open Challenges

 \subsection{General video game playing}

-One of the strengths of neuroevolution is how generic it is; the same algorithm can, with relatively few tweaks, be applied to a large number of different game-related tasks.
+One of the strengths of NE is how generic it is; the same algorithm can, with relatively few tweaks, be applied to a large number of different game-related tasks.
 Yet, almost all of the papers cited in this paper use only a single game each for a testbed.
-The problem of how to construct neuroevolution solutions that can learn to play any of a number of games is seriously understudied.
+The problem of how to construct NE solutions that can learn to play any of a number of games is seriously understudied.
 One of the very few exceptions is the recent work on learning to play arbitrary Atari games~\cite{TCIAIG13-mhauskn,hausknecht:gecco12}.
-While neuroevolution performed admirably in that work, there is clearly scope for improvement.
+While NE performed admirably in that work, there is clearly scope for improvement.
 Apart from the Atari GGP benchmark, another relevant benchmark here is the General Video Game Playing Competition, which uses games encoded in the Video Game Description Language (VGDL)~\cite{ebner2013towards,schaul2013video}.
 This means that unlike the Atari GGP benchmark, this competition (and its associated benchmark software) can feature generated games, and thus a theoretically unbounded set of video games.
 A controller architecture that could be evolved to play any game from a large set would be a step towards more generic AI capabilities.
+The first edition of the competition was won by controllers based on variations of Monte Carlo Tree Search, but future editions will feature a ``learning track'' which allows controllers considerable time to train on each game~\cite{perez201522014} -- NE methods are likely to be competitive here.